Brookfield to buy Hammerson's London offices-source

-LONDON Brookfield Office Properties BPO.N is in exclusive talks to buy British developer Hammerson's (HMSO.L) London office portfolio for more than 500 million pounds ($777.2 million), a source familiar with the deal told Reuters.
+LONDON, June 15 Brookfield Office Properties is in exclusive talks to buy British developer Hammerson's London office portfolio for more than 500 million pounds ($777.2 million), a source familiar with the deal told Reuters.

 Hammerson put its office portfolio up for sale in February and said it would focus on retail property.
 It said it could sell its London office buildings individually or as one package over the next three years.